-Our veterinarians and staff at the Sky Lake Animal Hospital are pleased to provide you with an online newsletter.
+Our veterinarians and staff at the Sky Lake Animal Hospital are pleased to provide you with an online newsletter and resources.
 We will try our best to update on regular basis.

 We have articles related to pet care, information on our animal hospital, and news on the latest trends and discoveries in veterinary medicine.

 Dr. Elizabeth Colleran explains how to avoid future headaches and additional expenses just by taking your cat to see to the veterinarian regularly.

 Researchers have long thought that the mapping of human genes and chromosomes holds the key to curing diseases such as diabetes, cancer and heart disease.
 This research is taking a surprising and sudden leap forward thanks to recent DNA studies of man’s best friend–specifically, the Boxer.
 It seems that dogs are teaching us some new tricks.

 With human populations, there is great variance in genetic material from one individual to another.
 Mapping of human genes has been a painstaking and difficult process partly because of these great variations.
 Dogs, however, are surprisingly similar within certain breeds.
 For example, all yellow labs look very much alike, with few differences in facial structure, fur color or eye color.
 This fact makes the mapping of genes less complex in dog breeds.

 A team of researchers at the Broad Institute in Cambridge, Mass., completed the genetic mapping of one breed, the Boxer, in 2005.
 By looking at the limited areas of genetic variation in Boxers, researchers have been able to isolate the areas of the chromosome where certain defects reside.
 For example, this chromosome is responsible for diabetes, this one for obesity.